You can also view this information in our Course Finder, which also details entry requirements.

 Week 17 Exam week

-Weeks 18-27 People, Leadership and Organisations Strategy, Technology and Operations
+Weeks 18-27 People, Leadership and Organisations Strategy, Technology and Operations in a globalised context

 Weeks 28-31 Easter vacation